-St. Peter Library is open to all those attending St. Peter Lutheran School.
+Library: All K-8 students are patrons of the school library.
 Each class through grade six has a scheduled library time each week.
-The library and computer stations are available for student use between the hours of 8:00 and 3:45 on school days.
-After 3:00 PM, all students must be accompanied by a parent.
+The library is available for students between the hours of 8:00 am and 4:00 pm on school days.
+After 3:00 pm, all students must be accompanied by a parent.

-Book checkout: Kindergartners, first graders, and second graders check out books for a one-week period.
-Third graders through eighth graders check out books for a two-week period.
+Book checkout: Kindergartners through second graders check out books for a one-week period.
+Third through eighth graders check out books for a two-week period.
 Books are to be returned on time so that they will be available to others.
 Reminder notes are sent for books that are not returned on time, and full library privileges are temporarily suspended until late books are returned.
 Books may be renewed twice.
 Unavailable books may be placed on hold.